jujuck/Express-MySQL_Movies/README.md

 - .....

 ## Steps Part 2
-- 10/ Adding filter on the get movies by genre, duration, year
-- 11/ Restructuring => replace function with route/Controller/Model as seen in quest
+- 10/ Restructuring => replace function with route/Controller/Model as seen in quest
--
+- 11/ Adding filter on the get movies by genre, duration, year